cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/warp-settings.md

 </div>
 </details>

-When the toggle is enabled, the Send Feedback button in the application appears and will launch the URL specified.
+When the toggle is enabled, the **Send Feedback** button in the WARP client appears and will launch the URL specified.
+Example **Support URL** values are:

-Example values:

 * `https://support.example.com` Use an https:// link to open your companies internal help site.
 * `mailto:yoursupport@example.com` Use a mailto: link to open your default mail client.